evo-lua/evo-lua.github.io/docs/background-information/design/drafts/build-system-rework.md

 * The existing build system accounts for many unsupported use cases, unnecessarily increasing complexity further
 * It uses version 2 of CMake, which makes the code difficult to maintain and extend, or migrate to "modern" CMake
 * Builds using WSL can randomly fail with segmentation faults that I'd rather not spend more time debugging
+* CMake builds also frequently fail for obscure reasons, don't build what they're supposed to, or rebuild too many things (might be a configuration issue)
 * Speaking of which, debugging CMake files is not fun (it's not a fully-fledged language, with poor tooling)
 * Builds are somewhat slow when using the standard CMake generators, and Ninja support is experimental
 * In fact, the Ninja build files that CMake creates are huge and complicated, which doesn't bode well for their quality
+* The ability to create VS solutions (and use the VS debugger) aren't very valuable because the C code involved consists largely of glue code and Lua bindings

 After spending obscene amounts of time battling build-related problems, it may be time for a change of scenery.